 Itapara Lodge - Brazil

-Two lodges, 40 Miles Apart.
-Itapara's main lodge is situated approximately 250 miles north of Manaus on the Itapara River, a tributary of the Rio Blanco, a large tributary of the Rio Negro.
+Itapara Lodge is approximately 250 miles north of Manaus on the Itapara River, a tributary of the Rio Blanco, a large tributary of the Rio Negro.
 The Itapara River has some of the largest peacock bass in the world, with good numbers of peacocks between 15 and 25 pounds.
-Over the years, we’ve hosted many trips to Itapara Lodge – it was one of Larry’s favorites.
+Over the years, we’ve hosted many trips here; Itapara Lodge was one of Larry’s favorites.

 Fishing Itapara Lodge - Brazil

-Itapara has two lodges that are 40 river miles apart.
-The Lodges allow guests to fish about 75 miles of the river without runs of over 45-minutes.
+Itapara 's two Lodges allow guests to fish about 75 miles of the river without runs over 45-minutes.
 A five-day package offers one or two days at the Lower Lodge, and the 10-day package offers two to four days at the Lower Lodge.

 You’ll primarily be fishing the Itapara River and some lagoons that form from the river dropping during the dry season.
 There are five or more lakes with boats reachable by short hikes from the river.
 The river itself can be great fishing, especially during lower water.